 ACER’s Foundation Mapping and Pile Integrity Testing scope of work includes Non Destructive Testing (NDT) using ground penetrating radar (GPR), Sonic Echo/Impulse Response (SE/IR) testing, and rebar location equipment to determine the dimensions of the existing tower foundations, and arrangement and sizes of steel reinforcement to assist with the design of appropriate structural upgrades that may be required to improve the foundation.
-In order to determine the depth and integrity of the support foundation, Acer conducts Non-Destructive Testing (NDT) utilizing an Olson Instruments NDE 360 System for Sonic Echo/Impulse Response (SE/IR) testing.
-Ground Penetrating Radar (GPR) and a James Instruments R-Meter MK III Basic System Rebar Locator is used to determine rebar location depth and diameter.
+In order to determine the depth and integrity of the support foundation, ACER conducts Non-Destructive Testing (NDT) utilizing an Olson Instruments NDE 360 System for Sonic Echo/Impulse Response (SE/IR) testing.
+Ground Penetrating Radar (GPR) and a James Instruments R-Meter MK III Basic System or Profometer PM-650 Rebar Locator System are used to determine rebar location depth and diameter, when accessible.

 The Sonic Echo (SE) test method is a low strain integrity test conducted from the top of the shaft as shown in the image below.
 The test involves hitting the foundation top with the hammer to generate energy that travels to the bottom of the foundation.
 The wave reflects off irregularities (cracks, necks, bulbs, soil intrusions, voids, etc.) and/or the bottom of the foundation and travels back along the foundation to the top.
 The receiver measures the vibration response of the foundation to each impact.
 The signal analyzer processes and displays the hammer and receiver outputs.
 Foundation length and integrity of concrete are evaluated by identifying and analyzing the arrival times, direction, and amplitude of reflections measured by the receivers in time.

 FEATURED PROJECT PROFILE: